Tis the season for haunted corn mazes, a haunted hay ride or a walk down the trail of terror, or even a Northern Virginia haunted house.

-Thrill-seekers looking for some truly unforgettable scare your pants off sites will find a variety of them at these haunts in Northern Virginia.
+Thrill-seekers looking for some truly unforgettable better scares sites will find a variety of haunted sites at these haunts in Northern Virginia.

 Located just outside of Washington D.C., this area is rich in American history and there is no doubt some of it still lives on long after the Civil War battles have ended and the smoke has cleared.